M32.11 - Endocarditis in systemic lupus erythematosus

 Bacterial infections cause most endocarditis.
 Normally, many bacteria live in your mouth, on your skin, or in other parts of the body.
 Sometimes the bacteria can get into your bloodstream from injuries such cuts or scrapes.
 Dental work and certain surgeries can also allow small amounts of bacteria to enter your bloodstream.

 In some cases, fungal infections cause endocarditis.
 The fungi, such as yeast, can live in parts of your body.
 Fungal infections generally happen in people who have weakened immune systems that can't stop the fungus from growing.
-This includes people who have HIV/AIDS.
+This includes people who have HIV.

 Who is more likely to develop endocarditis?